ttimbers/Million-Mutation-Project-dye-filling-SKAT/README.md

 ## Dependencies

-`Bash Shell`, `Perl`, `Plink v1.90b1g`, `R` and `R packages SKAT version 0.95, stringr, fdrtool`
+`Bash Shell`, `Make`, `Perl`, `Plink v1.90b1g`, `R` and `R packages SKAT version 0.95, stringr, fdrtool`

 ## How to use it

-Call the Bash driver script, `bin/SKAT_MMP_dyf_driver.sh` and pass it the following
-arguments:

-1. the path to the .vcf file containing all the genomic data for all the MMP strains (e.g. MMP.vcf.gz )
+1. Navigate the Shell to the root directory of the project.
-2. the path to your phenotype file
-3. the path to the directory where you would like to save your results
-4. Weight to be assigned to "Knockout" (e.g. nonsense, frameshift indels, splice site) mutations
-5. Weight to be assigned to in-frame indel mutations
-6. Weight to be assigned to missense mutations

-Example call:

-`Bash bin/SKAT_MMP_dyf_driver.sh data/MMP.vcf.gz data/dyf_phenotpe_with_N_and_wt.csv results/ 1 0.75 0.25`

-### This code does not currently work as is.
-It is a work in progress right now.
+2. Type `make`

+### This code currently works, but the phenotype data has not yet been released.
+This
+will be done very shortly.